minprog/webapps/projects/0 homepage/content.md

 ## Objectives

-* Become more comfortable with HTML and CSS to design and style webpages.
+* Become comfortable with HTML and CSS to design and style webpages.
 * Learn to use SCSS to write more complex stylesheets for your webpages.

+## What you need to find out

+How to:

+* write HTML tags to structure a page
+* use CSS and SCSS to style a page
+* use git to manage to project's files
+* use GitHub to host your website
+* work with **sass** in the terminal

 ## Preparations